sammuelyee/docs/_tutorials/import_shapefile_in_cartodb.md

 ### What are shapefiles and what do they contain?

-A shapefile is the standard format for translating geographic data that you see online.
-Shapefiles can contain three or more files that represent vector features, such as points, lines, and polygons, each with descriptive attributes like "name" or "temperature".
+A shapefile is a common format for transfering geographic data that you see online.
+Shapefiles are actually collections of three or more associated files that come together to represent vector features, such as points, lines, and polygons, each with descriptive attributes like "name" or "temperature".
 When imported into CartoDB, those attributes will comprise your table.
-No matter how complex your visualization may appear, this simple format stores the geometric location and attribute information of your map features on the backend.

-### Types of shapefiles include:
+### Files extentions necessary for shapefile import:

 - **.shp:**
   This file contains the primary geographic reference data and records of various shape types included, such as points, polygons, or multipatches.